kayateia/flowerbox3-client/README.md

 You can obtain these textures from any of the zillions of Minecraft texture packs out there.
 (Eventually we'll distribute our own here, but for now, that's what you do.)

-This is licensed under the MIT license.
-Please see LICENSE.md for more details.
+This is licensed under the GPLv3 license.
+Please see LICENSE.txt for more details.

 ## Building